Alzheimer's disease in the Hispanic/Latino population: Amyloid beta plaques and neurofibrillary tangles

 Neuritic plaques and neurofibrillary Tangles (NFTs) are the main pathological component of AD.
 Neuritic plaques are composed mainly of the peptide Aβ, but also include other components.
 APP is processed through either of two pathways, the first is termed the amyloidogenic pathway and produces Aβ.
 The second pathway is the non-amyloidogenic pathway and does not produce Aβ.
 In the amyloidogenic pathway, APP (the parent protein) is trafficked to endosomes, cleaved by beta-secretase (BACE), after which it moves back to the cell surface to be cleaved by gamma secretase thus releasing the Aβ peptide.
-This form of APP processing produces multiple Aβ peptides, of which Aβ40 and Aβ42 peptide are most abundantly produced produced.
+This form of APP processing produces multiple Aβ peptides, of which Aβ40 and Aβ42 peptide are most abundantly produced.
 APP can also be cleaved by alpha and gamma-secretase and undergo non-amyloidogenic processing.
 NFTs form when the tau protein, which is involved in microtubule stability, is hyperphosphorylated, dissociates from microtubules and then aggregates with other p-tau monomers forming tau oligomers, fibrils and eventually NFTs.
 These types of pathologies do not differ across ethnic groups.